the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 #### Appending, Copying and Removing Elements

 Slices are dynamic even if their backing arrays are immutable.
 The `append()` function can be used to append one or more elements to a slice as it is a variadic function (takes variable number of elements).
-The following snippet demnostrates different ways of appending elements (or slices) to a slice:
+The following snippet demonstrates different ways of appending elements (or slices) to a slice:

 ```
 bytes := []byte{}